Paradise Lost: The Child Murders at Robin Hood Hills

-Paradise Lost: The Child Murders at Robin Hood Hills is a 1996 American documentary film directed, produced and edited by Joe Berlinger and Bruce Sinofsky about the trials of the West Memphis Three, three teenage youths accused of the May 1993 murders and sexual mutilation of three prepubescent boys (Steve Edward Branch, Christopher Byers and Michael Moore) as a part of an alleged satanic ritual in West Memphis, Arkansas.
+Paradise Lost: The Child Murders at Robin Hood Hills is a 1996 American documentary film directed, produced, and edited by Joe Berlinger and Bruce Sinofsky about the trials of the West Memphis Three, three teenage boys accused of the May 1993 murders and sexual mutilation of three prepubescent boys (Steve Edward Branch, Christopher Byers, and Michael Moore) as a part of an alleged satanic ritual in West Memphis, Arkansas.

 The film uses the music of Metallica instead of an original soundtrack, the first time that the band authorized their music to be used in a film; the accused teenagers were fans of the band, something which played a part in their trials.
 It was well received by critics, and was nominated for the Primetime Emmy Award for Outstanding Informational Programming.
-It was followed by two sequels, also made by Berlinger and Sinofsky, which followed the evolution of the case through the years: Paradise Lost 2: Revelations in 2000, and Paradise Lost 3: Purgatory in 2011.
+It was followed by two sequels, also made by Berlinger and Sinofsky, which followed the evolution of the case through the years: Paradise Lost 2: Revelations (2000), and Paradise Lost 3: Purgatory (2011).

 Description

-The film documents the events following the arrests of Misskelley, Echols and Baldwin for the murders of Christopher Byers, Michael Moore and Stevie Branch, whose naked and hogtied bodies were discovered in a ditch in West Memphis, Arkansas.
+The film documents the events following the arrests of Misskelley, Echols, and Baldwin for the murders of three eight-year-old boys, Christopher Byers, Michael Moore, and Stevie Branch, whose naked and hogtied bodies were discovered in a ditch in West Memphis, Arkansas.

 Filmmakers Joe Berlinger and Bruce Sinofsky interviewed numerous people connected with the case, including the parents of the victims, the parents of the accused, members of the West Memphis Police Department (WMPD) and all the defendants involved in the trial.
 Berlinger and Sinofsky are not filmed themselves, and the dialogue is provided by the interviewee, rather than using a "Q & A" format.

 The film starts with an introduction to the case, before moving on to the arrests of the three teenagers.
 Much of the community, including the detectives and the victims' parents, believe the murders were committed by the teenagers as part of a Satanic ritual.
 During the trial, Damien Echols is asked about his familiarity with Aleister Crowley's belief system.
 Echols also states that he likes reading books by Anton LaVey and Stephen King.

 The community is shown to be politically conservative and strongly Evangelical Christian.
 Because Misskelley had provided police with a confession, his trial is separated from that of Damien and Jason, and is covered in the first half of the film.